apache/brpc/docs/en/redis_client.md

 # RedisRequest

-A [RedisRequest](https://github.com/brpc/brpc/blob/master/src/brpc/redis.h) object can hold multiple Command by calling `AddCommand*`, which returns true on success and false on error along with the calling stack.
+A [RedisRequest](https://github.com/brpc/brpc/blob/master/src/brpc/redis.h) may contain multiple commands by calling `AddCommand*`, which returns true on success and false otherwise. **The callsite backtrace is also printed on error**.

 ```c++
 bool AddCommand(const char* fmt, ...);